visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![](/assets/images/plots/gender_by_stance_mps_only.png)

-## What do people tweet about when discussing men and women?
+## What do people tweet about when discussing men and women and Brexit?